 In a monopoly market, the sole seller has significant market power and can charge higher prices for their product or service.
 This is because there are no close substitutes available to consumers, who are therefore forced to pay a higher price if they wish to obtain the product or service.

 Monopolies can arise due to various reasons, such as exclusive control over a scarce resource, patents, government regulations, or economies of scale that make it difficult for other firms to enter the market.

 Governments often regulate or break up monopolies to prevent them from abusing their market power, as such abuse can lead to higher prices and reduced consumer choice.

 What is a monopoly?
 A monopoly may be defined as a market situation where there is only one producer or supplier of a particular good or service that has no substitute.

 The monopolist has the power to influence the price of goods to his favour.
 The goods sold by a monopolist is normally differentiated.

-This type of market situation exists because neither pure monopoly nor perfect competition exist in isolation and this is as a result of absence of homogeneity and heterogeneity of products sold in both markets.
+This type of market situation exists because neither pure monopoly nor perfect competition exist in isolation and this is a result of the absence of homogeneity and heterogeneity of products sold in both markets.